-When it comes to your marketing messages, should you be a leader in your industry, telling customers what you think they need to know, or a follower who gives them the features and benefits you think they want to hear about?
+When it comes to your marketing messages, should you be a marketing leader in your industry, telling customers what you think they need to know.
+Or a follower who gives them the features and benefits you think they want to hear about?

 So, should you lead or follow in that situation?

 Really, it’s all about striking a balance.
 Of course, there are going to be some times when you’re going to want to be the first to explain an interesting idea or product to your customers.
 Other times, however, it’s better to introduce these things later in the sales cycle.
 In fact, your best strategy is usually to talk about the benefits of the new idea, product, or service in your marketing materials.
 And then get into specifics later.

 It’s easy to want to be the leader in everything you do, and that’s generally a good idea.
 When it comes to attracting customers, though, give them the benefits they want first, and worry about the details as you explain it to them later.